Degaussing Services

 Acceptance Criteria

-The best way to assess if residual magnetism is present is to use a magnetometer (also known as a deflection type field indicator).
+One of the best ways to assess if residual magnetism is present is to use a magnetometer (also known as a deflection type field indicator).

 Gauss Problems Solved

-Johnson & Allen has decades of experience in demagnetization and can assist any organization in projects where degaussing is required.
-Johnson & Allen make degaussing easy and can also produce certification as part of the degaussing service which documents the level of residual magnetism remaining.
+Johnson & Allen has decades of experience in demagnetisation and can assist any organization in projects where degaussing is required.
+Johnson & Allen make degaussing easy and we can also produce certification as part of the degaussing service which documents the level of residual magnetism remaining.

-If documentation is required then please inform us prior to the work being undertaken.
+If documentation is required then please inform us prior to the work being undertaken - Where possible we will include photos in the report, subject to customer approval and whether photos are allowed on-site and data restrictions.

-A demagnetization trail is also a great way to assess the effectiveness of our products for a particular application before committing to purchasing your own demagnetizer from Johnson & Allen.
+A demagnetisation trail is also a great way to assess the effectiveness of our products for a particular application before committing to purchasing your own demagnetiser from Johnson & Allen - A more economical long term solution for customers with regular need for demagnetisation capability.
 Contact our technical sales team through our website, by email or phone to discuss today.